ebryerwork/icds_docs/docs/software/installing-from-source/custom-modules.md

 prepend_path('PKG_CONFIG_PATH', pathJoin(base,'lib64/pkgconfig'))
 ```

+## Loading Custom modules

-To use your custom modules, use the `module use` command to specify the location of your module files:
+The `module use` command is used to specify the location of module files:

 ```
 module use <module_directory>
 ```
 in which `<module_directory>` is the path to your modules.

-These files can be placed in group storage to make them accessable to all group members.

-Adding the `module use` line to your `.bashrc` file makes the modules accessable upon login.
+Adding the `module use` line to your `.bashrc` file will make the modules automatically accessable
+upon login.

+Creating module files within group storage directories can make them accessable to all group members.
+Ensure that the correct [file permissions](../../handling-data/file-storage/#file-permissions) are set
+to allow all group members to read and execute the module files.